snyderbrian/Inteligent-Contracts-Workshop/README.md

-# Predicting_Contract_Success
+# Predicting Contract Success
-This zip file contains the data assets used to build test and deploy a contract success model built from structured and unstructured data when using Cloud Pak For Data As A Service.
+This repository contains the following assets required to execute the Inteligent Contracts Workshop: